PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Discussion

-\textit{Be careful to share sanitized text by masking PII.} \textit{PreCurious} demonstrates the feasibility of increasing the risk of secret exposure by utilizing a public sanitized dataset to enhance the auxiliary knowledge.
-Thus, we claim that when we cannot ensure sensitive information is removed for every future training, it is not safe to release sanitized datasets even if the sensitive secrets are masked or replaced, which is important when researchers in high-stakes domains release benchmark datasets.
+\textit{Be careful to share sanitized text by masking PII.} \textit{PreCurious} demonstrates the feasibility of increasing the risk of secret exposure by using a public sanitized dataset to improve the auxiliary knowledge.
+Thus, we claim that unless we can ensure that sensitive information is removed for each future training, it is not safe to publish sanitized datasets, even if the sensitive secrets are masked or replaced, which is important when researchers in high-stakes domains publish benchmark datasets.

+\textbf{Implications for future works.} A recent work~\cite{ye2023initialization} investigates the influence of model initialization on the worst-case privacy risk scales with the gradient difference on neighboring datasets and the iterations. \textit{PreCuious} fills the gap between the theoretical discussion on model initialization from scratch and the practical use of pre-trained LMs and PEFT technique from an average case perspective.
+It is interesting for future work to improve the theoretical understanding of worst-case privacy when applying model efficiency techniques, as well as to exploit other side information to explore potential vulnerabilities for evaluating existing defenses.

+From \textit{PreCurious}, we note that memorization-based privacy backdoors on either accelerating or lagging direction should be coupled with the stopping criteria to derive the final risk amplification effect.
+Since there is no privacy attack considered to improve risks when victims perform early stopping, we bring new perspectives for future attacks and defenses under this realistic scenario.
+In addition, \textit{PreCurious} reveals the vulnerability and identifies corner cases of existing defenses, providing a critical call for stronger defenses.